In this blog, we aim to discuss the key parameters and figures you should look for while scouting for a stock for

 A fast-growing company has a higher P/E ratio which may give the impression that the company is overvalued.
 But when divided by the future growth rate, it shows if the P/E is justified or not.
 Generally, a figure less than one indicates that the stock may be undervalued.

 Return on equity (ROE) measures the return that shareholders get from a business.
-ROE highlights the capability of management of a company.
-It is arrived by dividing the net income with the shareholder’s equity.
+ROE highlights the capability of the management of a company.
+It is arrived at by dividing the net income by the shareholder’s equity.

 Typically, ROE of 15-20% is considered good.

 Interest coverage is the earnings before interest and tax (EBIT) divided by interest expense.
 This ratio indicates how solvent a company is and provides a fair picture about the number of interest payments the business can service from business operations.
 This ratio is primarily used to understand the risk involved in a company.

 The current ratio is current assets divided by current liabilities.

 The ratio shows the liquidity position of a company.
 It indicates how many short-term assets a company has to meet its short-term obligations.
 A higher ratio means that the company’s day-to-day operations are not likely to get impacted by working capital issues.
 A ratio of less than one is a matter of concern.

-Current assets include inventories, receivables, cash and cash equivalents.
-Current liabilities include payables and current maturities of any long-term loan.
+Current assets include inventories, receivables, cash, and cash equivalents.
+Current liabilities include payables and the current maturities of any long-term loan.
 This ratio is primarily used to understand the risk involved in a company and also indicates the efficiency of operations.